 Electric scooters, or e-scooters, are a new and popular transportation option on campus.
 For us to fully benefit from this technology, we must operate e-scooters safely and know how to store them properly.
-The following e-scooter regulations will be implemented on Monday, February 3 for the safety of pedestrians, e-scooter riders, cyclists, people with disabilities and all others who traverse our campus.
+The following e-scooter regulations have been implemented for the safety of pedestrians, e-scooter riders, cyclists, people with disabilities and all others who traverse our campus.

 Maryland State Law now regulates e-scooters under the same code that regulates standard bicycles.
 This means that e-scooters must be operated on the road and follow all traffic laws.
 These laws include, but are not limited to, stopping at stop signs, obeying traffic signals, riding in the direction of traffic, the prohibited wearing of headsets or earplugs in both ears, and yielding to other vehicles and pedestrians.

 On sidewalks or in crosswalks.
 Stick to low-traffic and low-speed areas and use bike lanes when possible.
 Exercise caution if it is necessary to cross or briefly travel on a busy road.
 If a sidewalk or crosswalk must be used to reach your destination, step off your e-scooter and walk.
 Pedestrians are unpredictable and vulnerable on sidewalks, and may not be able to anticipate an oncoming e-scooter.

 Within campus parking garages.
 Garage structural elements can reduce driver visibility, making it a challenge for motorists to anticipate oncoming e-scooters.

 While the user is impaired.